akka/akka/akka-docs/src/main/paradox/stream/stream-dynamic.md

 are no other subscribers, this will ensure that the producer is kept drained (dropping all elements) and once a new subscriber arrives it will adaptively slow down, ensuring no more messages are dropped.

-### Combining dynamic stages to build a simple Publish-Subscribe service
+### Combining dynamic operators to build a simple Publish-Subscribe service

 The features provided by the Hub implementations are limited by default.
 This is by design, as various combinations can be used to express additional features like unsubscribing producers or consumers externally.
 We show here